ryz310/rubocop_challenger/README.md

   rubocop_challenger go --email=EMAIL --name=NAME

 Options:
       --email=EMAIL                                            # The Pull Request committer email --name=NAME                                              # The Pull Request committer name f, [--file-path=FILE_PATH]                                   # Set your ".rubocop_todo.yml" path
                                                                # Default: .rubocop_todo.yml
   t, [--template=TEMPLATE]                                     # A Pull Request template `erb` file path.You can use variable that `title`, `rubydoc_url`, `description` and `examples` into the erb file.
       [--mode=MODE]                                            # Mode to select deletion target.
 You can choice "most_occurrence", "least_occurrence", or "random".
 If you set --no-offense-counts, the mode to be forced to "random".
                                                                # Default: most_occurrence
   b, [--base-branch=BASE_BRANCH]                               # The Branch to merge into
                                                                # Default: master
   l, [--labels=one two three]                                  # Label to give to Pull Request
                                                                # Default: ["rubocop challenge"]
       [--project-column-name=PROJECT_COLUMN_NAME]              # A project column name.
 You can add the created PR to the GitHub project
       [--project-id=N]                                         # A target project ID.
 If does not supplied, this method will find a project which associated the repository.
 When the repository has multiple projects, you should supply this.
       [--create-pr], [--no-create-pr]                          # If you set --no-create-pr, no create a pull request (for testing)
                                                                # Default: true
-      [--exclude-limit=N]                                        # For how many exclude properties on create .rubocop_todo.yml
-      [--auto-gen-timestamp], [--no-auto-gen-timestamp]          # Include the date and time in .rubocop_todo.yml
+      [--exclude-limit=N]                                      # For how many exclude properties on create .rubocop_todo.yml [--auto-gen-timestamp], [--no-auto-gen-timestamp]        # Include the date and time in .rubocop_todo.yml
                                                                # Default: true
       [--offense-counts], [--no-offense-counts]                # Include offense counts in .rubocop_todo.yml
                                                                # Default: true
       [--only-safe-autocorrect], [--no-only-safe-autocorrect]  # If given `true`, it executes `rubocop --autocorrect`,it means to correct safe cops only.
+      [--only-exclude], [--no-only-exclude]                    # If you set --only-exclude, exclude files instead of generating Max parameters in Metrics cops when creating .rubocop_todo.yml automatically.
       [--verbose], [--no-verbose]                              # Displays executing command.

 Run `$ rubocop --autocorrect` and create a PR to GitHub repo
 ```